GonzaloPardoVillalibre/HAR-AI-FRAMEWORK/framework/pre-process/README.md

 ![Usage_schema](../../doc/images/pre-process/preprocess-utility.png)

-As detailed earlier, this environment is intended to work with time-series dataframes build either from **position** (3D) or **orientation** (quaternions) sensors.
-The architecture has to main functionalities:
+As detailed earlier, this environment is intended to work with time-series dataframes composed either from **position** (3D) or **orientation** (quaternions) sensors.
+The architecture has two main functionalities:

 - **Unity representation**: dataset processing for Unity representation.
 - **Pre-processing pipeline**: dataset pre-processing for input neural networks.